loungerhub/Lounger/README.md

 # LOUNGER — Brand Documentation

 > **Men’s outerwear brand from Saint Petersburg, Russia.**
 > Lounger is not clothing.
-It is a *vibe* created by men who build themselves, their families, and their space.
+It is a *vibe* created by men who build themselves, their kin, and their space.

 ---